 20 and 30 years have passed, and now the babies from that era are all grown up, and the faint memory that remains is of a time when church seemed ‘peculiarly hard – and time constraining.‘ The things other kids were able to do, we could never do.
 So that generation is now grown up, feeling free molded by the pervasively preached anti-legalistic gospel.
 So the old model of church didn’t work, they say.
 Throw in changes in the American culture– Child centered approaches in parenting, two-fully employed parents, the need to pay off exorbitant college loans, the desire to provide our kids with more than we had, has shifted the interest away from ecclesiastic priorities to domestic and personal priorities.

 Sunday church meetings now seem hollowed out rather than hallowed in.
-The American dream is ever eroding our hope for our Citizenship in Heaven.
-Since no one can judge another for missing church, we seem to have proved; missing church because other priorities arise, is quite the new norm.
-As such, my personal beef is not whether the individual reasons for missing are legitimate, but rather that the accumulations of ‘good reasons’ have we reached a tipping point in my thinking to where Sunday church (or even other church gathering) have become optionally valued because they compete with other ‘necessary’ events.
+I believe the quest for the American dream is eroding our hope for Heaven.
+Since there’s a new ‘no judgment zone’ culture if someone misses church, we are left thinking that missing church because of other priorities is quite acceptable.
+As such, my personal beef is not whether the individual reasons for missing are legitimate, but rather that the accumulations of ‘good reasons’ have we reached a tipping point in my thinking to where Sunday church (or even other church gatherings) have become optionally valued because they compete with other ‘necessary’ events.
 And so I ask, have they become a shared priority?
 Has all the preaching against church-legalism created this growing apathy?
 And if the answer to the first question is ‘yes,’ as a believer I’d want to know why?
 Why isn’t church day a priority?
 Especially when the following text, which has almost been wholly discarded as a serious proof-text for church attendance, due to it bring preached so often to guilt folk into repentance; speaks precisely to church attendance.
 Check it out again (my footnote commentary adjacent);

 Heb 10:23 Let us hold fast the confession of our hope without wavering, for He who promised is faithful.
 Survival tight grip on the hope of eternal life.
 Imagine the grip you’d have during a tornado, holding on some safety anchor.